mkarkour/AirBnB_PricePrediction/README.md

 To use the Gradio application for Airbnb price prediction, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required dependencies as specified in the `requirements.txt` file.
+2. Install the required dependencies as specified below.
 3. Run the Gradio application script.
 4. Input the property characteristics for which you want to receive a price prediction.
 5. Receive the predicted Airbnb price based on the provided data.